patricksavalle/devops-project-template/content/developer-testing-strategy.md

 ## Mocking

-Mocking is the general term for the different techniques to isolate modules from the integrations:
+Mocking is the general term for the different techniques that can be used to isolate modules (units) from their integrations:
 - Dummy objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.
 - Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production (an in-memory database is a good example).
-- Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what’s programmed in for the test…
+- Stubs provide canned answers to calls made during the test, usually not responding at all to anything outside what’s programmed in for the test.
 - Mocks are objects pre-programmed with expectations [that] form a specification of the calls they are expected to receive.

 See: